Howard Eilberg-Schwartz

-Howard Eilberg-Schwartz (born 1956) is an American scholar of Judaism known for his anthropological approach to religious texts, his provocative scholarship on sexuality and gender in Jewish tradition, and his controversial departure from academia after a brief, turbulent tenure at San Francisco State University.
+Howard Eilberg-Schwartz (born 1956) is an American scholar of Judaism whose work has addressed anthropology, gender, sexuality, and Jewish religious texts.
+He taught at several universities before leaving academia in the mid-1990s.

 Early life and education

 Eilberg-Schwartz was born into a Jewish family in 1956 in Baltimore, Maryland.
-He studied at Duke University, where he had little initial interest in Judaism.
-A turning point came when a Christian roommate attempted to convert him, prompting a personal religious awakening.
-He subsequently enrolled at the Jewish Theological Seminary of America (JTS) in New York, where he began to train as a rabbi.
-However, he increasingly felt alienated from traditional Jewish norms.
-His senior sermon at JTS, which scrutinized the taboo around menstruation, provoked institutional resistance and foreshadowed his unorthodox path as a scholar.
+At Duke University, Eilberg-Schwartz became more interested in Judaism after a Christian roommate attempted to convert him.
+He later enrolled at the Jewish Theological Seminary of America (JTS) and studied for the rabbinate.
+While at JTS, he delivered a senior sermon on Jewish laws concerning menstruation that drew criticism within the institution.
 Nevertheless, he was ultimately ordained as a Conservative rabbi.

 He later earned a Ph.D. at Brown University, where he studied with Jacob Neusner.
-During his doctoral studies, Eilberg-Schwartz developed a distinctive anthropological method for analyzing Jewish texts, removing them from their sacred contexts and placing them in broader cultural frameworks.
+During his doctoral studies, Eilberg-Schwartz applied anthropological methods to Jewish texts and analyzed them in broader cultural contexts.

 Academic career

 Eilberg-Schwartz' first academic appointment was at Indiana University where he taught religious studies in the mid-1980s.
 He then taught for one year at Temple University.

 He became a faculty member at Stanford University in the early 1990s but was denied tenure, reportedly due to the provocative nature of his scholarship.
 In 1994, he was hired by San Francisco State University with full tenure to direct its newly created Jewish Studies program.
 His appointment came amid tensions on campus, including controversy over an anti-Semitic mural and longstanding concerns from the local Jewish community about anti-Jewish hostility at SFSU.